Monkeycat-nl/APUWifi/README.md

 # APUWifi
 APU Debian 11 Wifi Driver Patch

-(script expected to be in /home/admin/APUWifi)
+adjust in wifi-patch.sh the base path. currently configured to expect the scripts to be in /home/admin/APUWifi.

 run